 Safety and Risks of Bariatric Surgery

-When considering bariatric surgery, it is best to be informed with all of the facts.
-You can discuss the safety and risks with your surgeon and/or other physicians handling your care.
+If you’re considering bariatric surgery, it is best to be informed with all the facts.
+It is also important to discuss the safety and risks associated with your surgeon and/or the medical team that is handling your care.

 Risk of Mortality (death):